m-deng1928/UX_Opportunities/README.md

 If link dies, let me know, but I just put the dates there as reference as how recent I found it (not when it was posted).
 I will try to comb through these once a week on Sundays evenings.

 If it is entry level, I will leave it as is, but if it mentions years of experience, I will try to include that.
 I know people who have landed roles that require 2-3 years of experience as a new grad but I will try to maintain it as mostly new grad or at most maybe 1-3 YoE or indicate otherwise through YoE.
 Otherwise, please read the description.
 For UXR roles in particular, I will be highlighting degree level in addition to years of experience due to nature of that field and sometimes barrier to entry for more junior people.
+For roles themselves, they will be **paid roles** as I believe people should be properly compensated for their work.

 Thanks, and don't forget to be awesome. :D